aravindc5/MyCourse-30DaysofKotlin/README.md

 3)Lambdas:

-To set ranking of each programming language lamda expression is used, instead of writting separate functions.
+To set ranking of each programming language lamda expression is used.